Advayp/docs/spiceaidocs/docs/reference/spicepod/models.md

   - `Qwen/Qwen1.5-0.5B` (no revision)
   - `meta-llama/Meta-Llama-3-8B:cd892e8f4da1043d4b01d5ea182a2e8412bf658f` (with revision hash)
 - For local files: Represents the absolute or relative path to the model weights file on the local file system.
 See [below](#files) for the accepted model weight types and formats.
-- For OpenAI: Only supports LMs.
+- For OpenAI: Only supports language models.
 For OpenAI models, valid IDs can be found in their model [documentation](https://platform.openai.com/docs/models/continuous-model-upgrades).
 For OpenAI compatible providers, specify the value required in their `v1/chat/completion` [payload](https://platform.openai.com/docs/api-reference/chat/create#chat-create-model).

-### `name`
+### name

 A unique identifier for this model component.
+This name can is used to reference this component along with its provided configuration in a Spicepod.

-### `description`
+### description

-Additional details about the model, useful for displaying to users
+Additional details about the model, useful for displaying to users.

-### `files`
+### files

 Optional.
 A list of files associated with this model.
 Each file has: